-The program consists of two courses taken at ICADE, an advanced-level Spanish Language course, and an internship for units.
+The program consists of two courses taken at ICADE, a Spanish language or literature course taught at the Instituto Internacional, and an internship for units.
 Students enroll directly in ICADE and have access to its facilities and services.

 Required Language Course